openhab/openhab-addons/bundles/org.openhab.binding.lgthinq/README.md

 # LG ThinQ Bridge & Things

-This binding was developed to integrate the LG ThinQ API into openHAB.
+This binding was developed to integrate the LG ThinQ API with openHAB.
 The ThinQ Bridge is necessary to work as a hub/bridge to discovery and first configure the LG ThinQ devices related with the LG's user account.
 Then, the first thing is to create the LG ThinQ Bridge and then, it will discover all Things you have related in your LG Account.

 ## Supported Things

 This binding support several devices from the LG ThinQ Devices V1 & V2 line.
 Se the table bellow:

 | Device ID | Device Name     | Versions | Special Functions            | Commands                                        | Obs                                                                                                                                                              |